kaidez/javascript-prototype-screencast/scripts/01-script.md

 So as I said, the Blueprint class that represents the basic design of a house.
 And this class will be in the form of constructor function.

 So I'll create a constructor function called Blueprint...and this will take just one parameter called lotID.
+So I'll set that parameter up.

+And it also means that I have to attach the parameter to the context of this function, so I'll type...this-dot-lot-id = lotID.